aeeckhou/shallowHRD/README.md

 ## Nota Bene

-1. The scripts for *QDNAseq* and *controlfreec* have been updated to their latest versions.
+1. The scripts for *QDNAseq* and *controlfreec* have been updated to the 1.13 version.
 They harbor a more robust CNA cut-off detection and overall optimization of the profiles

-2. The lastest version of *shallowHRD* is more robust and reliable but takes a longer time to run compared to older version (~1 hour by sample)
+2. The 1.13 version of *shallowHRD* is more robust and reliable but takes a longer time to run compared to older version (~1 hour by sample)

-2. Different scripts of *QDNAseq* and *controlfreec* are available depending on whether the chromosome X is included in the ratio file
+2. Different scripts for *QDNAseq* and *controlfreec* are available depending on whether the chromosome X is included in the ratio file

 3. *shallowHRD* can be adapted to other softwares with slight modification of outputs to match *shallowHRD* intput format <br/>

 4. The overall pipeline works also on WGS with a higher coverage

 ## Contact